- microscopic extremophiles

 - ~50% of the ivory sold in China is mammoth ivory

-- Mammoths were alive when the Egyption pyramids were completed, and for another ~1000 years.
+- Mammoths were alive when the Egyptian pyramids were completed, and for another ~1000 years.

-- Photo of an awe-inspiringly enormous pile of American Bison skulls to be used as fertalizer.
-The American Bison was brought near to extinction, but has recovered.
+Photo of an awe-inspiringly enormous pile of American Bison skulls to be used as fertilizer

 -